Jerik0/Codeup-extra-curricular/Presentation_Notes/class-introduction.md

 At the end of every session, I'll give out a small survey, asking everyone some questions regarding different things.
 Generally pertaining to how we can improve your experience in this section of the class.

 ## About Me
-So I know you guys don't know me very well, but just for a second here, I want to let you know where I'm coming from so I can establish some credibility with you guys.
+So I know you guys don't know me very well, so just for a second here, I want to let you know where I'm coming from so I can establish some credibility with you guys.

 I went to Codeup last year about this time, and came in knowing nothing.
-I didn't even find out that I would be able to be in the starting class until the friday before, so I had to do all the pre-work before I came in that next Monday.
+I didn't find out that I would be able to be in the starting class until the friday before, so I had to do all the pre-work before I came in that next Monday.

 While I was in class, I was pulled in so many directions, I didn't ask all the questions I could, and a lot of the time I didn't even know what I didn't know.
 I didn't even know what questions to ask when they said 'any questions?'.